By: Jaime W. Mejía (Translated by Jessica Schwartzman)

-In this episode (she has joined the circle before), she told us that sadly her “general” had contracted COVID-19.
+In this episode (she had joined the circle before), she told us that, sadly, her “general” had contracted COVID-19.

-She had to do what any selfless wife would do for her home: care for the sick, despite the screams, bad treatment, and her husband’s bad temper.
+She had to do what any selfless wife would do in her home: care for her sick husband despite his bad temper and abusive treatment of her.

 Consequently, she became the only “head of the household.”

-Yet, the demands of her kids made her feel like “the last cog in a machine,” unimportant and only serving to ensure demands, like food, clothing and money, are met.
+Yet, the demands of her kids made her feel like “the last cog in a machine”, unimportant and only serving to ensure that demands such as food, clothing and money were met.

 And on top of it, this happened while she remained in confinement: 24 hours, 7 days a week.